verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :req_param name: The index of the switch type used by clb and pad output pins to drive this type of segment.

-    Tag must be included and ``name`` must be the same as the name you give in ``<switch type="buffer" name="...`` for the switch which represents the output pin switch in your architecture.
+    Tag must be included and ``name`` must be the same as the name you give in ``<switch type="tristate" name="...`` for the switch which represents the output pin switch in your architecture.

     .. note::
         In unidirectional segment mode, there is only a single buffer on the segment.